sjwaight/LogicAppsMeetupReadOnlyPublicConnector/README.md

 # Logic Apps Meetup Read-only Public API Connector

+> **Note:** As of February 1, 2022, Meetup has moved to a new GraphQL API which invalidates this implementation.
+This repository should be considered for informational purposes only.

 This repository contains the definition for an Azure Logic Apps Custom Connector for Meetup's REST API, the details of which you can find at https://www.meetup.com/meetup_api/.

 > Note: this is not a Meetup authored or maintained Connector.
 Use at your own risk!